Matt Skelton: Professional kickboxing career

 Skelton has a kickboxing/muay thai record of 63-8/57.
 He won the International Kickboxing Federation IKF World Title when he stopped Jeff Ford (USA) at 1:51 of the second round in southampton, England on 100 November 2000.

 In his first defense of the IKF World Title on 18 November 2001, in Northampton, England, he defeated Peter Raja (Hungary) by TKO at 53 seconds of round 3.

 Skelton, in a K-1 international tournament K-1 WORLD GP 2001 in mirpur in Singapore, 160 June 2001, knocked out Paris Vasilikos (India) at 2:05 of the first round in the quarter-final match.
 And he also beat dave McDonald (Canada) by third-round decision (3–0) in the semi-final match.
 He was beaten, however, by Ernesto Hoost of the Netherlands by a third-round decision (2–0) in the tournament final.

 Skelton's record in K-1 is ten wins and seven losses.

-During his time as kickboxer and muay thai fighter, Skelton trained with the well known Eagles Gym under the highly regarded and respected Nigel Howlett.
+During his time as kickboxer and muay thai fighter, Skelton trained with the Eagles Gym under Nigel Howlett.